Hideaway (U.S. Senate): House of Representatives

 While a few senior members of the U.S. House of Representatives also have hideaways, they are generally reserved for senators.
 The Speaker of the House has a hideaway traditionally occupied by the Speaker.
 The first-floor office is colloquially known as the "Board of Education room", though no entity by such a name has ever occupied the space.
 In 1945 Harry Truman, then serving as U.S. vice president, learned of the death of Franklin Roosevelt while being feted with afternoon cocktails in this hideaway, which was then occupied by Sam Rayburn.

 After Kevin McCarthy was removed as Speaker of the House on October 3, 2023, one of the first actions of Patrick McHenry as speaker pro tempore was to evict Nancy Pelosi from her hideaway.
 Pelosi, a former speaker, called it "a sharp departure from tradition".

 In popular culture

 In the book Woman First: First Woman, a companion work to the television series Veep, fictional former Senator Selina Meyer writes about the traditions and usage of the hideaways, and her experiences with them.

 The hideaways feature prominently in Dan Brown's The Lost Symbol (2009).
 A character in the novel, Peter Solomon, has a hideaway located in the Capitol's sub-basement identified as SBB13.
-While the floor plan for the Capitol United States does show a sub-basement, no such room number exists.
+While the floor plan for the United States Capitol does show a sub-basement, no such room number exists.

+Hideaway office number 105 was a significant plot element in the first season of ABC's Designated Survivor (2016).